ThreeMachineExpression/syllabify/README.md

-This fork prevents onset 'NG' and does not push 'R' and 'Y' into the nucleus.
+This fork prevents onset 'NG' and does not push 'R' and 'Y' into the nucleus in order to facilitate better assonance testing.

 === Port for Python3